The Pros and Cons of Taking a Pension Lump Sum or Annuity

 Deciding between a lump sum and an annuity depends on several factors, including:

-Estate Planning: If leaving money to your heirs is essential, a lump sum may give you more control over how much you leave behind.
+- Estate Planning: If leaving money to your heirs is essential, a lump sum may give you more control over how much you leave behind.
 With an annuity, there’s little to no chance of passing unused funds to your beneficiaries.
+Survivor benefit options typically range from 50% to 100% of the original benefit amount, with higher survivor percentages resulting in lower monthly payments during the participant's lifetime.

 Conclusion